 Statistics tell us that a fast lead response time with a personalized message improves your chances of a successful reply.

-So, similar to the pick-up rate metric, lead response time is an SDR activity metric you need to track and monitor in order to make an accurate, data-driven decision on what good vs. bad leads look like for your business.
+So, similar to the pick-up rate metric, lead response time is an SDR activity metric you need to track and monitor to make an accurate, data-driven decision on what good vs. bad leads look like for your business.

 3. Cadence compliance